Skip to content

 semaphore.acquire([key]);

-This returns a Promise, which resolves once a lock has been acquired.
-The key parameter is optional and permits the same Semaphore instance to be used in different contexts.
-See the second example.
+This returns a Promise that resolves once a lock is acquired.
+The key parameter is optional and allows the same Semaphore instance to manage locks in different contexts.
+Additional details are provided in the second example.

 Release a lock